Baccarat: Baccarat banque

-In Baccarat banque the position of banker is more permanent compared to Chemin de fer.
+In baccarat banque the position of banker is more permanent compared to chemin de fer.
 The shoe contains three inter-shuffled decks.
-The banker, unless they retire either of their own free will or by reason of the exhaustion of their finances, holds office until all these cards have been dealt.
+The banker, unless they retire because they wish to or ran out of money to stake, keeps their role until all these cards have been dealt.

-The bank is at the outset put up to auction, i.e. is given to the player who will undertake to risk the largest amount.
+The banker is initially determined via auctioning, i.e. is given to the player who will undertake to risk the largest amount.
 In some circles, the person who has first set down their name on the list of players has the right to hold the first bank, risking such amount as they may think proper.

-The right to begin having been ascertained, the banker takes their place midway down one of the sides of an oval table, the croupier facing them, with the discard area between.
-On either side of the banker are the punters (ten such constituting a full table).
-Any other persons desiring to take part remain standing, and can only play in the event of the amount in the bank for the time being not being covered by the seated players.
+When a banker is determined, they sit opposite the croupier with the discard area between.
+On both sides of the banker are the punters (traditionally, ten such constituting a full table).
+Other players cannot sit directly and may only bet when active players' bets don't cover the banker's stakes.

-The croupier, having shuffled the cards, hands them for the same purpose to the players to the right and left, the banker being entitled to shuffle them last, and to select the person by whom they shall be cut.
-Each punter having made their stake, the banker deals three cards, the first to the player on their right, the second to the player on their left, and the third to themself; then three more in like manner.
-The five punters on the right (and any bystanders staking with them) win or lose by the cards dealt to that side; the five others by the cards dealt to the left side.
-The rules as to turning up with eight or nine, offering and accepting cards, and so on, are the same as Chemin de fer.
+The croupier shuffles the cards then prompts one punter from their right, one from their left then the banker to reshuffle and finally selects a random player to cut.
+After every player has bet, the banker deals one card to one of the right punters, the second to one of the left punters, and the third to themselves.
+This is done twice, resulting in 6 cards on the table.
+Each side wins or loses depending on the cards dealt to that side only.
+The rules as to turning up with eight or nine, offering and accepting cards, and so on, are the same as chemin de fer.

 Each punter continues to hold the cards for their side so long as they win or tie.
 If they lose, the next hand is dealt to the player next following them in rotation.